davidmreed/davidmreed.github.io/_drafts/static-analysis-pmd-salesforce-development-lifecycle.md

 Code Climate does not officially support Apex, but an open source engine called [ApexMetrics](https://github.com/rsoesemann/codeclimate-apexmetrics) can be activated to apply PMD static analysis in an automated, CI-compatible fashion.

 Code Climate offers a low-setup, automated mechanism for running static analysis and tracking flaws visually.
-Unfortunately, the integration with ApexMetrics could be a little bit smoother.
+Unfortunately, the integration with ApexMetrics could be a bit smoother.
 Apex issues are surfaced only in an "Other Issues" section and don't count towards maintainability metrics.
-Rule application is controlled by rule set files or by entries in the `.codeconfig.yml` configuration file, or both.
+Rule application is controlled by rule set files or by entries in the `.codeconfig.yml` configuration file, or both, but not through the web application.

 Code Climate uses a fairly old version of PMD ([5.5.3, dated to January 2017](https://github.com/pmd/pmd/releases/tag/pmd_releases%2F5.5.3)).
 Many important rules have been added to PMD since that release, and further, the rule set format has been revamped.
 This means that rule sets used in other PMD contexts (including ApexMetrics' own examples, based on PMD 6.0) won't work in Code Climate.
 It's necessary to either source a rule set file from an old release of PMD as a starting point for designing your own rule set or to exclusively use `.codeclimate.yml` to manage rule selection.
 The [full rule set](https://github.com/pmd/pmd/blob/847ea1c0843eec2d35923e71f4bc904c1c4ed601/pmd-apex/src/main/resources/rulesets/apex/ruleset.xml) from PMD 5.5.3 is a good starting point for building a rule set file.